D3usXMachina/ML2018-EPFL-PROJECTS/project1/scripts/README.txt

 -report.pdf             Pdf containing a report on the methodology used and
                         and work done by our group.

--submission.csv         A .csv file containing the predictions produced by the
+-Submission.csv         A .csv file containing the predictions produced by the
                         python script "run.py" which were submitted on kaggle.

 -select-model.ipynb     Jupyter notebook with some of the work done to find